Wednesday, December 31, 2025

 27th Dec 2025

-A plan is a cage.
-Today, I decided to open the door.
+A plan is just a cage with a schedule.
+Today, I decided to leave the door open.

-At 10:00 AM, the thermometer reads 17°C—the kind of weather that begs you to walk.
-So, I do.
-No tours, no guides, no schedule.
+At 10:00 AM, the thermometer read 17°C—the kind of weather that practically begs you to be outside.
+So, I listened.
+No tours, no guides, no itinerary.
 Just me, a bowl of Siu Mai noodle soup for breakfast, and a vague mission to book a spa appointment for my birthday tomorrow.

-I debate taking a Grab bike to the Suoi May Onsen, which is 30 minutes away.
-But my feet make the decision for me.
+I debated taking a Grab bike to the Suoi May Onsen, which is about 30 minutes away.
+But my feet made the decision for me.
 Why rush through a painting?
-I walk.
+I walked.

-I spot gardens exploding with flowers that would have been a blur from a motorbike window.
-I find myself crossing the chaotic streets with the confidence of a local now—no hesitation, just flow.
+I spotted gardens exploding with flowers that would have been a blurry smear from a motorbike window.
+I crossed chaotic streets with the confidence of a local—no flinching, just flowing.

-And then, I find the hidden gem: Tiệm Cà Phê Mây Nhớ Hoài.
-It’s a café perched on a hill, wrapped in pine trees, overlooking the lake and mountains.
-I stop for coffee and end up playing with the owner's dogs.
-The owner, seeing a solo traveler trying to capture the moment, kindly steps in to take my picture.
+And then, I stumbled on a hidden gem: Tiệm Cà Phê Mây Nhớ Hoài.
+It’s this little café perched on a hill, wrapped in pine trees, overlooking the lake and mountains.
+I stopped for coffee and ended up playing with the owner's dogs.
+The owner saw me trying to take a selfie with the view and kindly stepped in to take a proper photo for me.

 If I had taken that Grab bike, I would have missed the dogs, the view, and the kindness.

-I reach the Onsen, book my "Birthday Treatment" for tomorrow, and discover a shortcut back down to the lake.
-The city is unfolding itself to me like a secret map.
+I reached the Onsen, booked my "Birthday Treatment" for tomorrow, and even found a shortcut back down to the lake.
+The city was finally unfolding itself to me like a secret map.

-By evening, I drift toward Lam Vien Square.
+By evening, I drifted toward Lam Vien Square.
 From the outside, it looks like a giant glass artichoke.
-But inside, I discover the secret: an underground labyrinth.
-A mall, a theater, a food court—it’s a subterranean city.
-I feel like a mouse in a maze, wandering deeper into the belly of Da Lat.
+But inside?
+It’s an underground labyrinth.
+A mall, a theater, a food court—it’s basically a subterranean city.
+I felt like a mouse in a maze, wandering deeper into the belly of Da Lat.

-Emerging from the underground, a smell stops me in my tracks.
+Emerging from the underground, a smell stopped me dead in my tracks.

 Wok hei.
 The breath of the wok.

-I have been avoiding rice on this trip—too heavy, too familiar.
-But the scent of salted fish fried rice pulls me into a street-side café.
-I surrender.
-It is my first proper plate of rice in days, and it tastes like heaven.
+I’ve been avoiding rice on this trip—too heavy, too familiar.
+But the scent of salted fish fried rice pulled me into a street-side café.
+I surrendered.
+It was my first proper plate of rice in days, and it tasted like heaven.

 But the real hunger I’ve been feeling isn’t for food; it’s for connection.
-And tonight, I finally find it.
+And tonight, I finally found it.

-I decide to visit Thanh Tam Church, a place close to my hotel that I had somehow ignored.
-It is 9 minutes away.
+I decided to check out Thanh Tam Church, a place close to my hotel that I had somehow ignored.
+It was only 9 minutes away.

-I step into the courtyard and am immediately hit by a wall of warmth.
-The Christmas decorations are dazzling, but the people are brighter.
-There is an event happening—music, laughter, a lucky draw.
+I stepped into the courtyard and was immediately hit by a wall of warmth.
+The Christmas decorations were dazzling, but the people were brighter.
+There was an event happening—music, laughter, a lucky draw.

-I mingle.
-I meet the priest.
-And then, a woman approaches me.
-She is there with her mother, and she offers me food.
+I mingled.
+I met the priest.
+And then, a woman approached me.
+She was there with her mother, and she started offering me food.

-Here it is.
+Here it is, I thought.
 The warmth I missed on Christmas Eve.
-The vibe is electric, positive, welcoming.
+The vibe was electric.

 My birthday.
 An English mass.
-It feels like a gift wrapped just for me.
+It felt like a gift wrapped just for me.

-We exchange Facebook Messenger contacts (WhatsApp isn't her thing).
-I impulsively invite her to a hotpot dinner tomorrow to celebrate my birthday.
-She agrees.
+We exchanged Facebook Messenger contacts (WhatsApp isn't really her thing).
+I impulsively invited her to a hotpot dinner tomorrow to celebrate my birthday.
+She agreed.

-As I walk back to the hotel, my phone pings.
+As I walked back to the hotel, my phone pinged.

 "My husband would love to cook for you at our house.
 We are 18 minutes away."

-I stare at the screen.
+I stared at the screen.
 A stranger inviting me into her home?
 A home-cooked meal?

-I don't promise anything yet—I leave it to the wind—but I go to bed with the biggest smile of the trip.
+I didn't promise anything yet—I left it to the wind—but I went to bed with the biggest smile of the trip.
 The connection I have been craving has finally arrived.

 Reflection: The Speed of Connection

-For ten days, I have been chasing sights—clouds, waterfalls, crazy houses.
+For ten days, I’ve been chasing sights—clouds, waterfalls, crazy houses.
 I moved fast, booked tours, and ticked boxes.

-But connection doesn't happen at 60km/h on a motorbike.
+But connection doesn't happen at 60km/h on the back of a motorbike.
 It happens at walking speed.

 Because I walked today, I found the café on the hill.
 Because I lingered at the church, I found a friend.